koustuba-84/AtliQ---Mart---FMCG-domain/README.md

   - Partially Delivered: 41,05,175

 ## Acknowledgments
-I want to extend my gratitude to the following for their support and guidance throughout this project:
-- **Codebasics Team:** For providing an excellent learning platform and bootcamp experience.
+I want to extend my gratitude to the **Codebasics Team:** for their support and guidance and for providing an excellent learning platform and boot camp experience.

 ## License